evilsoft/crocks/src/Endo/README.md

 Endo a ~> a -> a
 ```

-`Endo` wraps a function and as such, it's underlying endofunction can be run
+`Endo` wraps a function and as such, its underlying endofunction can be run
 while inside of an `Endo` by calling `runWith`.
 Providing a valid value of the
 same type required by the function, `runWith` will execute the underlying
 function and return the result.